Delany1/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls displays the content lists of your current working directory
+cd ~ changes the working directory to the user's home directory